Octagon Earthworks

 Newark, OH 43055

-- Park grounds: The Octagon Earthworks site is now open to the public.
+- Park grounds: The Octagon Earthworks site is open to the public during daylight hours.

 - Visitor center: Open from 11:30 a.m.–1:30 p.m. from Wednesday–Sunday.